 Self-employed individuals may want to declare more income on their taxes, rather than hiding anything not reported on a 1099 form.
 This helps with having the proper documentation in place.

-Adding a co-signer improves your odds of an approval when applying for an auto loan with a high DTI ratio.
+Adding a co-signer improves your odds of approval when applying for an auto loan with a high DTI ratio.
 A co-signer promises to make payments on your behalf in the event you are unable to stay current.

 Using a co-signer is a simple way of increasing the income you report on the application.
 It tells the bank that another person will step in and pledge a portion of his or her earnings to help stay current on the account.
 This reduces the risk that the account will become delinquent, and require repossession.